adrianavandeguchte/PredictYourSalary/README.md

 * The final dashboard was published in Tableau Public and finally embedded into our html page.

 #### D3
 * Word cloud of the recommended first language to learn was built using a d3 version 3 base code and expanded upon to filter out values and repopulate only on changing inputs.
-Bubble chart of tool/language use in industry was built using d3 version 5 and d3.force was used to build movement animation.
+Bubble chart of tool and language use in industry was built using d3 version 5 and d3.force was used to build movement animation.

 ### Machine Learning
 * Our Scikit-Learn Model machine learning model involved using a RandomForestClassifier and feature importance to narrow down the features for our model.
 We selected 10 features for our model, which are, in order: country, primary database, years with this database, region, manage staff, education is computer related, years with this type of job, telecommute days per week, employment sector, and job title.
 Because most of these features are categorical, and the model needs them to be numerical, pd.get_dummies was then used to convert categories to binary.